notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	-  convert ev tags to obs tags, consistent w/ zotero topics
 	- AI author / title / date / pub... extract
 	- html preserved and maybe markdown for AI search?
+- running average of cronometer calorie balance
+	- 1st use of google cli coder
 - zotero --> obsidian listener
 	- restart of when try to send
 		- how to automatically get receiver start path for restart